brendanhay/amazonka/amazonka-codepipeline/README.md

 artifact through the pipeline.
 You can call GetPipelineState, which displays the status of a pipeline, including the status of stages in the pipeline, or GetPipeline, which returns the entire structure of the pipeline, including the stages of that pipeline.
+For more information about the structure of stages and actions, also refer to the AWS CodePipeline Pipeline Structure Reference.

 Pipeline stages include /actions/, which are categorized into categories such as source or build actions performed within a stage of a pipeline.